hash-545/Cybersecurity-Labs-Activities/README.md

 - **Tools used**
 - **Steps performed**
 - **Screenshots** as proof of work
-- **Key learnings / outcomes**
+- **Key learnings**

-Use the ABOUT in each folder to explore specific lab activities.
+Use the README in each folder to explore specific lab activities.